aquilesC/aquiles.me/content/a new way of blogging.md

 </blockquote>
 <script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

 But it does not mean that all we do must be organized in the form of a log.
 If we are not a newspaper dealing with the most pressing issues of the day, we are free to [[breaking the chronological order]].
 Ideas pop up at different stages, we create links between thoughts perhaps much after we have developed the original concepts.
-And the web is perfectly capable of dealing with these forms of organizing the contents.
+And the web is perfectly capable of dealing with these forms of organizing content.

 <blockquote class="quoteback" darkmode="" data-title="Building%20a%20digital%20garden" data-author="@tomcritchlow" cite="https://tomcritchlow.com/2019/02/17/building-digital-garden/">
 The distinction will come down to how you blog - some people blog in much the same way.
 For me however blogging is mostly <em>performative thinking</em> and less captain’s log.
 So I am looking for a space to nurture, edit in real time and evolve my thinking.